moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 WebApp.AlternativeHealthCheck.enabled="true"
 WebApp.AlternativeHealthCheck.port=9999
 ```
-An completed example for installing the helm chart in the workflow
+A complete example for installing the helm chart in the workflow below.
+These changes will need to be made in both:

 ```